couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 Let's add the Couchbase Capella API Key and the LLM Configuration. `yourOrgIdentifier` can be whatever you want.
 It will be used later on to associate an API key with a cluster configuration.

 1. create a folder named `.cbsh` in the same folder, where Couchbase Shell executable will be run, or in your home directory like `~/.cbsh/`
-2. open/create `~/.cbsh/config` and edit this file with the following content:
+2. open/create `~/.cbsh/config` and edit this configuration file with the following content:

 ```
 version = 1